clairegracey28-blip/Project1/README.md

 ## Database Information
 Name of Database: al_Group_21479_G6

-Each query previously stated is stored in the database with stored procedures which can be called in the format CALL TP26_QX where X is the query number;
+Each query previously stated is stored in the database with stored procedures which can be called in the format CALL TP26_QX where X is the query number.